Juni4567/gamier-gatsby-starter/src/pages/blog/bring-github-desktop-app-to-first-screen-on-windows.md

 * ## **How do I put GitHub on my desktop?**

-Installing Github desktop app on windows 10 is now easy and can be done by using only some windows keys.
+Bringing Github desktop app on windows 10 is now easy and can be done by using only some windows keys.
 You just have to press “Windows key + right arrow or Windows key + left arrow” and you will have your Github desktop app back on your windows screen.